Denzell García

-Denzell Arturo García Bojórquez (born 15 August 2003) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Juárez and the Mexico national team.
+Denzell Arturo García Bojórquez (born 15 August 2003) is a Mexican professional footballer who plays as a defensive midfielder and as a full-back for Liga MX club Juárez and the Mexico national team.

+Club career

+García began his career at the Cruz Azul academy, before being transferred to Juárez, making his professional in a 0–3 loss to América, being subbed in at the 65th minute.

 International career

 García made his debut for the Mexico national team on 31 May 2024 in a friendly against Bolivia.